connexcs/docs/docs/global.md

 # Global

 The **Global** section of the ConnexCS Control Panel provides a company-wide overview of some of the same data found under **Management :material-menu-right: Customer** or **Carrier**.
+This is can be helpful for troubleshooting issues across customers or for situations where you have something like a DID but don't know which is the assoicate customer account.
 Some of these sections may also be configured and managed from the Global view.

 ___
 **Alerts**: View all the Alerts across the entire account.